nexus-rpc/api/SPEC.md

 ## Overview

 The Nexus protocol, as specified below, is a synchronous RPC protocol.
-Arbitrary length operations are modelled on top of a set of pre-defined synchronous RPCs.
+Arbitrary duration operations are modelled on top of a set of pre-defined synchronous RPCs.

 A Nexus **caller** calls a **handler**.
-The handler may respond inline or return a reference for a future, asynchronous operation.
+The handler may respond inline (synchronous response) or return a token referencing the ongoing operation (asynchronous response).
 The caller can cancel an asynchronous operation, check for its outcome, or fetch its current state.
-The caller can also specify a callback URL, which the handler uses to asynchronously deliver the result of an operation when it is ready.
+The caller can also specify a callback URL, which the handler uses to deliver the result of an asynchronous operation when it is ready.

 ## Operation Addressability